sunpech/sunpech.github.io/_posts/2017-07-25-san-diego-comic-con-2017.md

 ### Celebrities

 The WB booth is the best place to catch and photograph celebrities from the mainstream panels.
 The other booths that they sign at are the Marvel, DC, and Fox booths primarily.
-The lighting and mobile access is what makes the WB booth a favorite for photography.
+The lighting and no-static-crowd-gathering is what makes the WB booth a favorite for photography.
 The Marvel and DC signings lets crowds gather to stand in area, but most people will never get a good shot because no one moves anywhere.

 Like previous years, the crowds at these signings are getting bigger, and more unwilling to take direction from the security services.